 use MONKEY;

-Turns on all available MONKEY pragmas, currently the three above; thus, it would be equivalent to
+Turns on all available MONKEY pragmas, equivalent to

 use MONKEY-TYPING;